krusynth/billhunt.dev/_landings/move-carefully.md

 ![Photo of Move Carefully and Fix Things stickers](/uploads/2021/02/movecarefully-photo.jpg)

 {:.banner}
-**Update February 28th, 2021**: Wow!
-In the first month, I covered my costs and you all have raised nearly a thousand dollars for charity!
-I've given away over 400 stickers and I'm getting ready to print a second batch!
-The sticker fund is being reset for March, and any funds I receive will go towards the second printing!
-However, please keep **donating directly to the charity of the month** below.
-Also, *I love stickers!* If you have stickers of your own, I'd certainly appreciate if you sent me some back as well!
-No pressure!

-{:.banner}
-As of March 23rd 2021, the sticker fund is at *$19.85*{: style="color: green"} (US dollars), which will go towards the second printing of stickers.
-You all have raised **$1,582.00** for charity!
-So far, I've spent out of pocket about $160 for 500 stickers (about $0.32/sticker), $23 on packing materials, and $67.20 in postage.
-Mailing a standard, 1oz envelope to anywhere in the US costs $0.55, while international letters cost $1.20.
+**Update September 5th, 2022**: We are well into our second printing of stickers, folks!
+I've covered my costs, and together we've donated **$1,769.50** to [The Human Utility](http://humanutility.org/)!

 During pre-pandemic times, I'd just be going around handing these out at events.
 But today, it's a lot harder for me to give these to everyone.
 I also have no interest in going into the sticker business, so I want to try something _different_.
 So here's the deal:

 **I will send you a sticker, or two stickers, for free, anywhere in the world.** Just email me your name & address at [hello+movecarefully@billhunt.email](mailto:hello+movecarefully@billhunt.email) and tell me if you want one or two stickers.
 That's it!

 I'm not asking for payment for the stickers - instead I want to keep spreading the love, by asking people to donate to a registered nonprofit doing direct service work.
-For this month, I'd like people to **donate to [The Human Utility](http://humanutility.org/)**, a fantastic charity which helps people to pay their water bills.
+I'd like people to **donate to [The Human Utility](http://humanutility.org/)**, a fantastic charity which helps people to pay their water bills.
 If you make a donation, you *don't* have to tell me about it, but if you *do* forward me a receipt, I'll add it to the total on this page!

-I do appreciate it if you do want to help me cover costs, and you can send me some money via [Paypal](https://www.paypal.com/paypalme/krusynth) or [Venmo](https://venmo.com/krusynth), but *please* don't feel obliged to send me money. **Any funds beyond my costs will be donated to the charity of the month!**
+I do appreciate it if you do want to help me cover costs, and you can send me some money via [Paypal](https://www.paypal.com/paypalme/krusynth) or [Venmo](https://venmo.com/krusynth), but *please* don't feel obliged to send me money. **Any funds beyond my costs will be donated to the charity!**

 If you want more than one or two stickers, I'm happy to send you more!
 Just donate directly to the charity listed above and forward me the receipt.
 If you want a *massive amount* of stickers, please [email me directly](mailto:hello+movecarefully@billhunt.email) and we can work something out - I'm happy to share the design files with people too ([CC BY-NC](https://creativecommons.org/licenses/by-nc/2.0/) of course).

+{:.banner}
+As of September 5th 2022, the sticker fund is at *$0*{: style="color: green"} (US dollars), and two rounds of stickers have been printed!
+So far, I've spent out of pocket about $465.50 for 1000 stickers (about $0.32/sticker), $23 on packing materials, and $67.20 in postage.
+Mailing a standard, 1oz envelope to anywhere in the US costs $0.55, while international letters cost $1.20.